 There's a fair amount of body lean if you throw the car at a corner, but you'll find that a pretty unsatisfying exercise.
 That's because while the steering is accurate enough, it’s devoid of feel, so you’re never quite sure what the front wheels are doing.
 In addition, the Ioniq's tyres are designed for economy rather than grip – this is a car that likes to take things easy rather than be hustled down a twisty road.

 - 1VerdictThe Hyundai Ioniq Plug-In is one of the most efficient hybrid cars around, and it’s practical too

 - 2Range, MPG, CO2 & chargingOfficially, the Hyundai Ioniq Plug-In will cover an astounding distance per gallon of fuel.
 Just make sure you keep the batteries charged

-- 4Engines, drive & performance - currently readingYou can make fairly rapid progress in the Hyundai Ioniq Plug-In – once the gearbox has decided what it wants to do
+- 4Performance, engine & drive - currently readingYou can make fairly rapid progress in the Hyundai Ioniq Plug-In – once the gearbox has decided what it wants to do

 - 8Owner reviewLondoner Keith Ware shares his ownership experience of the Hyundai Ioniq Plug-In Hybrid